data-prep-kit/data-prep-kit/transforms/universal/folder2parquet/README.md

 # Folder2Parquet

-The Folder2Parquet transforms load content form files and folders into a parquet file.
+The Folder2Parquet transform loads content from files and folders into a parquet file.
 Per the set of [transform project conventions](../../README.md#transform-project-conventions) the following runtimes are available: